Adwai-T/Notes/Utilities/Github.md

 * `git update-git-for-windows` : Update to the lates version of git from windows when git is already installed.

+Following two steps can be used to reset to the last commit.

 * git reset HEAD --hard : This will undo any changes you've made to tracked files and restore deleted files.
 * git clean -fd : This will delete any new files that were added since the last commit.
 Files that are not tracked due to .gitignore are preserved; they will not be removed.
 The `f` is for files and `d` is for directories.
+Using `x` will also delete untracked files, it is not recommended to do it as most times we would not want to do that.